 Ministerial Intervention provides certain persons whose visa applications have been refused and who were unsuccessful at the review tribunals an opportunity to request that the Minister personally intervene and either grant the visa or make a more favourable decision than the initial refusal.

 The basis for the Minister intervening is “the public interest” of Australia.
 That is, if the Minster believes that, based on the facts and evidence of the case, approving a visa application would be in the public interest of Australia, the minister has the ability to do so.
-It is important to note that Ministerial Intervention is only available to those applicants who have been unsuccessful at the Migration Review Tribunal (MRT), Refugee Review Tribunal (RRT) which are now part of the Administrative Appeals Tribunal (AAT).
+It is important to note that Ministerial Intervention is generally only available to those applicants who have been unsuccessful at the Administrative Appeals Tribunal (AAT).